Jannon Otto

 Jannon Jaye Otto (born April 14, 1997) is an American-Ugandan professional basketball player.
 She plays for the Uganda women's national basketball team and the Spanish side Embutidos Pajariel Bembibre PDM.

 Early life

 Otto was born in California.
 She attended Oak Hill High School.
 She scored over 2000 points in her High School Career.

 College career

-Otto played for the New Mexico Lobos women's basketball in 2015-16.
-She moved to UC Riverside Highlanders women's basketball team in 2016 where she played from 2017-2019.
+Otto played for the New Mexico Lobos women's basketball in 2015–16.
+She moved to UC Riverside Highlanders women's basketball team in 2016 where she played from 2017 to 2019.